 Discover Parks & Wildlife contains affiliate links and is a member of the Amazon Services LLC Associates Program.
-If you make a purchase using one of the Amazon links (or other affiliate links), we may receive compensation at no extra cost to you.
-See our disclosure policy for more information.
+If you make a purchase using one of the Amazon links, we may receive compensation at no extra cost to you.
+We may also use select AI tools to support our creative process, but all content is reviewed, refined, and finalized by our human team.
+See our disclosure policy and our AI use policy for more information.

 14 Dangerous Residents You Might Meet in American National Parks

-Exploring national parks across the U.S. feels like stepping into nature’s living room – complete with the usual wild hosts.
+Exploring national parks across the U.S. feels like stepping into nature’s living room… complete with the usual wild hosts.
 But before you lace up those hiking boots and set off into the majestic wilderness, it’s probably wise to be aware that not everything is like a Disney movie.

 Sure, the scenery is breathtaking, but so are the potential run-ins with some of America’s finest bruisers.
 We’re talking creatures with claws, fangs, and more attitude than a New Yorker running late.
 And these critters didn’t get the memo about giving space to the enthusiastic selfie-taker, so it’s best to respect the wildlife.